 Units, groups, classes, and branches

-A NewVistas community comprises of participants – limited partners and their dependents.
-Limited partners are individuals who have invested at least US$ 20,000 into the community bank.
-They own a percentage of the Capital Bank based on their investment.
-They are also required to be running a successful individually-owned business with help from the community agencies.
 Dependents are minors, the elderly, the disabled, and other people who are at the moment unable to be economically productive enough to sustain themselves and are under the care of a limited partner.

 Gender and companionship

 NewVistas depends on a scientific analysis to determine the question of gender.
 Chromosomal tests are administered either at birth or at placement to determine whether a person is a male or a female.
-4 This is important in ensuring diversity in the community, and ensuring that each demographic is well represented in the community public service.
+1 This is important in ensuring diversity in the community, and ensuring that each demographic is well represented in the community public service.

 The community is keenly aware of issues that surround gender identity, where, in the contemporary world, people are identifying as other genders besides male and female.
 This includes people who identify as transgender, others whose identity is fluid and changes from time to time, and others who identify as belonging to both genders or none.
-5
+2

 Since the community relies on scientific methods to ascertain gender, there are only two recognized genders.
-The community offers people with gender dysphoria an opportunity to lead full, productive lives, by providing psychological therapy to enable them to accept their true gender so that they might be able to serve in the community.
+The community offers people with gender dysphoria an opportunity to lead full, productive lives, by providing psychological therapy to enable them to accept their true gender so that they might be able to serve and thrive in the community.

 Insurance services that are offered by the community do not cover any medical interventions designed for attempts at gender manipulation or affirmation.
 These include surgical and hormonal interventions.
 The community forbids such interventions due to their cost, the dangers involved, and their inability to conclusively resolve the underlying issues facing the individual.
-6

 Companionship